MongoExpUser/Deploy-AWS-Neptune-GraphDB-Cluster/README.md

 # Deploy-AWS-Neptune-GraphDB-Cluster

-<strong>Terraform module for the deployment on AWS Neptune graph database cluster with or without a snapshot.</strong>
+<strong>Terraform module for the deployment of AWS Neptune graph database cluster with or without a snapshot.</strong>
 <br>

 This repo is based on <strong>```Terraform Version 0.14.8```</strong>.